 Council of Catholic Women

 Events & Activities: St. Helen CCW serves and supports our community in various ways throughout the year.
-Our CCW fundraising events include the Fall and Spring Card Parties, a Spring Fashion Show and Chocolate Sunday.
-Our donations and fundraising funds have benefited the Angel Program, Samaritan Center for the Homeless, Women’s Care Center, St. Helen Harvest Festival, St. Helen Catholic School (Adopt and Class & Scholarship fund), Outreach, Youth on a Mission, St. Helen Vacation Bible School and the Annual Parish Thanksgiving Dinner just to name a few!
-We also meet annually with our legislators during the Catholic Days at the Capitol.
+We raise money and have fun doing it!
+Our fundraising events include the Fall and Spring Card Parties, a Spring Fashion Show, and Chocolate Sunday.
+Our donations and fundraising funds have benefited the Angel / Back to Basics Program, Samaritan Center for Homeless Families, A Caring Center for Women, St. Helen Harvest Festival, St. Helen Catholic School (Adopt a Class and Scholarship Fund), Outreach, Youth on a Mission, and St. Helen Don Bosco Summer Camp, just to name a few.
+We also meet annually with our legislators during Catholic Days a the Capitol.

-Time Commitment: We promote a variety of programs and projects, enabling each member to lead or participate as she chooses.
+Time Commitment: We promote a variety of programs and projects, enabling each member to lead or participate as little or as much as she chooses.

 Responsibilities: Set up and break down hospitality station.
 Have a friendly and outgoing personality and ability to greet parishioners.
 Make coffee and pick up pastries.
 Time commitment is 5 hours on Sunday morning with alternating teams.